 Also includes: Italy and Morocco.
 This was another movie I watched over and over on loop, and I still break it out periodically.
-There’s also a book, if you’re interested.
-It’s basically a complex love story that involves navigating the world of the aristocracy.
+There’s also a book if you’re interested.
+It’s a complex love story involving navigating the aristocracy’s world.
 It’s just really beautiful.
 Beautiful settings, beautiful wardrobe, beautiful characters.
 Highly recommend.

 CALL ME BY YOUR NAME, Featuring Italy

 Also includes: Switzerland.
 Awe.
 Such a lovely movie.
 Gorgeously done, it’s a coming-of-age story where a teenage boy explores his sexuality.
 Timothee Chalamet is amazing in it (and so young!).
-Great settings, strong acting, plus it’s based in the 80’s so you get to enjoy some Psychedelic Furs and relive your poor clothing choices.
+Great settings, strong acting, and it’s based in the ’80s, so you can enjoy some Psychedelic Furs and relive your poor clothing choices.

 BROKEDOWN PALACE, Featuring Thailand

 Also includes: Just Thailand.
 The #AP4L always makes fun of it, but for those of us who grew up in the “My So-Called Life” era, it’s a real gem.
 Look, I even linked the entire series of “My So-Called Life” for you!
 Talk about a throwback, right?
 For my Millenial readers, that series was everything to us Gen Xers.
 But this isn’t about that, it’s about Brokedown Palace.
 Two friends go to Thailand for graduation and get caught up in a tourist scam!

 THE DANISH GIRL, Featuring Denmark